-The use of the vise is pretty self explanatory, the eyebolt is tightened by the spring loaded handle that puts pressure on the swing arm, keeping it secured in one of the positioning notches.
+The use of the vise is pretty self-explanatory, the eyebolt is tightened by the spring loaded handle that puts pressure on the swing arm, keeping it secured in one of the positioning notches.
 To move your carving project forward or backward, simply loosen the handle and rotate the arm to the desired notch.
-Also as you move the arm you can rotate the pivot arm giving you 360 degree access to your project.
+Also as you move the arm you can rotate the pivot arm giving you 360-degree access to your project.

 How to build Jerry’s Carving Vise

 My version of the “Poor Mans Carving Vise” comes with a larger price tag than $17.97, at $31.76.
-But I find it meets my needs and is far less then those manufactured models that sell between $75.00 and $200.00!
+But I find it meets my needs and is far less than those manufactured models that sell between $75.00 and $200.00!

 (I have included links at the bottom)

 All materials can be purchased from your local hardware store and the handle is ordered online from Carr Lane Mfg.
 See the link below for how to purchase the spring loaded handle.
 Make sure you order the correct size of the handle as they have a few options.
 I used “Size-3” 5/16-18 M10 model, but you will want the size that fits your eyebolt.

 A list of the parts can be found with the plans for the 1797 carvers vise and below is what I used.

 Note: One word of advice is to weld the eyebolt closed as it can spread apart.